APLMOOC/APLMOOC/docs/course/ch7/part2.md

 For many years, APL programmers relied on workspaces to write their APL code.
 If they needed to send code to a friend or coworker, they would just email the workspace file to them!

-To us zoomers this is completely crazy, but some older APL programmers still swear by workspaces.
+To us modern programmers, this is completely crazy, but some older APL programmers still swear by workspaces.
-The developers of APL eventually realised that workspaces on their own were a terrible idea: you couldn't save code in Git, you couldn't manage projects with more than one person, and making small changes to any code required you to load the whole binary workspace blob with all of the variables and other history included.
+The developers of APL eventually realised that workspaces on their own were a terrible idea: you couldn't use version control (for example, git), you couldn't manage projects with more than one person, and making small changes to any code required you to load the whole binary workspace blob with all of the variables and other history included.

 To fix this, they created a _user command_ called LINK!

 !!! tip "User commands"